 Brookings, SD 57007

-BiographyAn accomplished conductor, educator, adjudicator, and writer, Jacob Wallace is an emergent personality in the performance of contemporary instrumental music.
+BiographyAn accomplished conductor, educator, and writer, Jacob Wallace is an emergent personality in the performance of contemporary instrumental music.
 His efforts to present innovative and approachable programming of new works have brought modern trends to atypical places, with performances being lauded by audiences and professionals alike.
-Ensembles under his direction have presented world, national, and regional premieres by such composers as Rusty Banks, John Mackey, Michael Markowski, Jonathan Newman, and James Syler, among others.
+Ensembles under his direction have presented world, national, and regional premieres by such composers as Jocelyn Hagen, John Mackey, Michael Markowski, Tina Tallon, and William Linthicum-Blackhorse among others.

-Prior to his appointment at SDSU, he served as Director of Bands at Southeastern Oklahoma State University, where his active efforts included the new music initiative projekt (n), which engages student musicians directly with composers in collaborations on new works for wind ensemble.
-His writings on music have been published in seven volumes of GIA’s Teaching Music Through Performance in Band series and he has become known for a series of engaging program notes, commissioned directly from a number of composers, which have helped fresh audiences understand new works on their first listening.
-During summers, he serves as principal conductor and a faculty member for the Cortona Sessions for New Music in Tuscany, Italy.
+Dr. Wallace is currently Associate Professor of Music at South Dakota State University, where he serves as Director of Concert Bands.
+In this capacity, he conducts and supervises instrumental ensembles; teaches coursework in conducting, literature, and education; and administrates the wind ensemble activities of the School of Performing Arts as a whole.
+Prior to this, he served as Director of Bands at Southeastern Oklahoma State University, where his active efforts included the new music initiative projekt (n), which engaged student musicians directly with composers in collaborations on new works for wind ensemble.
+His writings on music have been published in nine volumes of GIA’s Teaching Music Through Performance in Band series and he has become known for a series of engaging program notes, commissioned directly from a number of composers, which have helped fresh audiences understand new works on their first listening.
+His research in the area of diversifying composer representation in large ensemble literature has been presented at The Midwest Clinic, national conferences of the College Band Directors National Association, and other workshops and conventions.
+During summers, has served on the conducting faculty of the Cortona Sessions for New Music in Tuscany, Italy.

 EducationD.M.A.
 The University of Georgia, 2009